KubeDeckio/KubeBuddy/docs/docs/installation.md

 ---

-✅ **Next Steps:** Now that KubeBuddy is installed, check out the [Usage Guide](/docs/usage) to start monitoring your Kubernetes clusters! 🚀
+✅ **Next Steps:** Now that KubeBuddy powered by KubeDeck is installed, check out the [Usage Guide](/docs/usage) to start monitoring your Kubernetes clusters! 🚀